luvnyen/gdp-labs-weekly-report-generator/README.md

 # 📝 GDP Labs Weekly Report Generator

-A Python-based tool that automatically generates comprehensive weekly reports by integrating data from multiple services including GitHub, SonarQube, Google Calendar, Google Forms, and Gmail.
-The generated reports are enhanced with AI-powered summaries using Google's Gemini model.
+A Python-based tool that automatically generates comprehensive weekly reports by integrating data from multiple services including GitHub, SonarQube, Google Calendar, and Google Forms.
+The generated reports are enhanced with AI-powered summaries using the Groq API and DeepSeek's reasoning R1 model.

 ## Features